 The Treaty is augmented by Recommendations adopted at Consultative Meetings, by the Protocol on Environmental Protection to the Antarctic Treaty (Madrid, 1991), and by two separate conventions dealing with the Conservation of Antarctic Seals (London 1972), and the Conservation of Antarctic Marine Living Resources (Canberra 1980).
 The Convention on the Regulation of Antarctic Mineral Resource Activities (Wellington 1988), negotiated between 1982 and 1988, will not enter into force.

 The Antarctic Treaty Consultative Meeting (ATCM) is now held annually.
 During each ATCM, there is also a meeting of the Committee for Environmental Protection (CEP).
 The Scientific Committee on Antarctic Research (SCAR) is an Observer at ATCMs and CEPs, and provides independent and objective scientific advice in a variety of fields, particularly on environmental and conservation matters.
 For more information on the Antarctic Treaty, please visit the Antarctic Treaty Secretariat website.

-SCAR's Standing Committee on the Antarctic Treaty System is responsible for coordinating the advice presented to the Antarctic Treaty Consultative Meetings.
+SCAR's Standing Committee on the Antarctic Treaty System (SCATS) is responsible for coordinating the advice presented to the Antarctic Treaty Consultative Meetings.
 This is mainly done through the presentation of papers at the meetings.
 These papers are coordinated by SCATS and involve many scientists from around the world helping to convey the most recent and up-to-date status of research in any particular area.
-To see what has been presented before, click here.
+See the SCAR Library for papers presented to the Treaty meetings.